 After the Cold War ended and the Warsaw Pact collapsed, Western spy agencies no longer had any need for the Teufelsberg station.
-So it was abandoned and fell into disrepair.
+Sadly it was abandoned and fell into disrepair.
 There were plans to turn the site into a happiness academy and also exclusive apartments, however, nothing ever came of this.
 The site can now be visited by anyone and is open seven days a week until sunset.
 Tickets are available here.

-The tallest dome is absolutely incredible, as you make your way through the pitch black corridors inaudible whispers echo down to you.
+The tallest dome is absolutely incredible.
+As you make your way through the pitch-black corridors inaudible whispers echo down to you.
 They seem magnified and as you climb you will hear the unusual way that any sound bounces off the dome.
 Something as small as the click of the shutter on a camera resounds, you can watch my video clip below.

 Getting to Teufelsberg is pretty easy, take the ring to Westkreuz and then the S5 to Heerstr.
 It’s a bit of a walk so bring your bike if you don’t have much time.
 It took us about 30mins.
-You head down Teufelsseechausse until you see a carpark on your right.
+You head down Teufelsseechausse until you see a car park on your right.
 Follow that road until you get to the top of the hill and you will see the entrance to the left of the fence.
 For the viewpoint pictured at the start of the post head up the steps to your right after the car park, there is also a nice view of the city.

 If you liked this, you can read about my urban exploring adventures at many other abandoned places in Berlin.
 Just click the related posts to learn more!

 If you liked this you will also like…